Crivaledaz/Mattermost-LDAP/README.md

 podman-compose up -d
 ```

 The up command starts all services described in the Docker compose file.
-The `-d` argument allow to start all container in background, in a detach mode.
+The `-d` argument allows to start all container in background, in a detach mode.

 Once all services are started, go to Mattermost server.
 Mattermost should be available after a few seconds on localhost : http://localhost.